i0x00i/Essentials/README.md

 In order for these to function you need to create a folder anywhere you want then add to PATH for example below we will be using ~/bin which ever changes you decide to make you are on your own.

-Also we will be using zsh / ohmyzsh. inside the .zshrc with your favourite editor sudo vim .zshrc
+Also we will be using zsh / ohmyzsh. inside the .zshrc with your favourite editor:

+sudo vim .zshrc

 locate: export PATH=/home/$USER/bin: